buzz-dk/SmithChart/README.md

 # Smith Chart
 An interactive Smith Chart in an e-book
 <br>
 Created with Calibre.
-Best viewed on a PC using Calibre, with the viewer in continious mode.
+Best viewed on a PC using Calibre, with the viewer in continuous mode.
 <br>
 Click on the chart to get suggestions for impedance matching
 <br>